-We focus too much on the negative statistics, that are in different parts of the world, that has nothing to do with us, that we forget how to live.
+We focus too much on the negative statistics, that are in different parts of the world, that have nothing to do with us, that we forget how to live.

-What we can do is focus on becoming better and worrying about what is right in front of you.
+What we can do is focus on becoming better and worrying about what is right in front of us.

 And thanks to this thing called the internet; there are thousands of money-saving blogs that will help you do exactly that.

 I follow them, my dog follows them, and you should follow them too.